 First of all, Python is awesome.
 It is an easy language to learn and hands-down the best way to work with deep learning algorithms.
 The simple, intuitive syntax allows you to focus on learning the basics of deep learning, rather than spending hours fixing crazy compiler errors in other languages.

-What deep learning libraries/packages are used?
+What deep learning libraries and packages are we using?

 What if I'm a beginner at deep learning?